TODAY IN HISTORY: Assassination of JFK and … (Nov. 22nd)

 In 1718, the notorious pirate Blackbeard was killed in battle off the coast of Ocracoke, North Carolina by a crew of British sailors under the authority of the govenor of Virginia.
 Blackbeard, whose real name was Edward Teach, had a fearsome reputation.
 He played upon his own legend, sometimes lighting coils of hemp rope afire under his hat to surround himself with smoke during battle.
 Yet, there is no record of him ever harming any under his captivity or any member of his crew.

-In 1943 Lebanon gained independence from France.
+Lebanon gained independence from France in 1943.

 In 2005, Angela Merkel became the first female Chancellor of Germany.